Key takeaways

 Step 3: Know your mortgage options

-Mortgages come in various forms, often with options about the loan term, interest rate type and loan type.
+Mortgages come in various forms, often with options regarding the loan term, interest rate type and loan type.
 Common loan terms are 15 years or 30 years, with longer terms generally resulting in lower monthly payments but higher total interest costs.
 Interest rates can be fixed — meaning the rate and monthly payments stay the same throughout the term — or adjustable, meaning the rate may start lower but can change over time based on the prevailing financial markets.

 You can get a conventional loan for as little as 3 percent down, but you’ll need to pay for private mortgage insurance (PMI) with a down payment below 20 percent.
 If you qualify, you could get a USDA or a VA loan for no money down.
 FHA loans have looser credit score requirements, and jumbo loans can be beneficial for people seeking to buy a home in an expensive area.